cmda-bt/be-course-17-18/week-1.md

 #### Description

-Take ± 10 minutes to [Learn Markdown][learn-markdown] through an interactive tutorial.
+Take ± 30 minutes to learn markdown through an [interactive tutorial][md-tutorial].
 Follow it until you see “Congratulations”.

 If you completed the markdown tutorial, mark your assignment as complete by opening an issue on our [GitHub issue tracker][markup-issue].